xRuiAlves/FEUP-CAL-TPs/README.md

-# CAL 2017/18

-This repository contains solved exercises / sample problem solutions from the Curricular Unit "Conceção e Análise de Algorítmos" (Algorithms Analisys and Conception) from the Integrated Master's Degree in Computer Engineering at FEUP.

-In this curricular unit we use C++ for projects conception and algorithms testing.

 # Conceção e Análise de Algorítmos / Algorithms Analysis and Conception 2017-2018
 Exercises solutions for the CAL curricular unit.
 <br/><b>Final Grade: TO BE DETERMINED</b>